Find a Law Firm

 Find an Approved Solicitor on the Aviva Equity Release UK Ltd Conveyancing Panel

 I have a mortgage with Aviva Equity Release.
-My uncle has just retired and wants to pay off my mortgage.
+My godfather has just retired and wants to pay off my mortgage.
 After Aviva Equity Release is paid, I want to transfer the property to my mother's name; How long will it roughly take?
 Do we need two separate solicitors on the Aviva Equity Release conveyancing panel?
 I do not intend to live at the property once the Aviva Equity Release mortgage is discharged.